People behind the programme

 The team, facilitators, and partners.

-BCU Innovation Labs is organised by students and strengthened by contributors across enterprise support, entrepreneurship, business education, law, design, and cyber security.
+Innovation Labs @ BCU is organised by students and strengthened by contributors across enterprise support, entrepreneurship, business education, law, design, and cyber security.
 The aim is simple: build a programme that is practical enough to move founders forward and credible enough for others to take seriously.

 The people building and running Cohort I.

-Founder and Programme Director
+Portrait of Tayyeb Nadeem Somro Founder and Programme Director

 Tayyeb Nadeem Somro

-Programme Delivery Lead
+Portrait of Mohamed Dahir Programme Delivery Lead

 Mohamed Dahir